bolus123/PH1XBAR/README.md

 devtools::install_github("bolus123/PH1XBAR")
 ```

 Note that for Windows users,  Rtools may need to be installed in advance.
+Please choose the right version of Rtools which is corresponding to your R and Rstudio.
 The detailed instruction is introduced: https://cran.r-project.org/bin/windows/Rtools/

 For Mac and Linux users, please follow the instruction: https://www.r-project.org/nosvn/pandoc/devtools.html